 External Conflict

 External conflict, on the other hand, is a struggle that occurs between a character and an outside force, such as another character, society, or nature.
-This type of conflict is crucial in driving the plot forward, generating tension, and capturing the reader's interest.
+This type of conflict drives the plot forward with action and responses.

-Whether it's a hero battling a villain, a character fighting societal norms, or man versus nature, external conflict sets the stage for dramatic confrontations and pivotal plot moments.
+Whether it's a hero battling a villain, a character fighting societal norms, or man versus nature, external conflict sets the stage for dramatic confrontations and pivotal plot points.

 An example of external conflict in literature can be found in The Crucible by Arthur Miller, where John Proctor must contend with the moral pressures of Salem's theocratic society.

-Both types of conflict are vital to a narrative and often work in tandem.
-While external conflict propels the storyline and shapes the plot, internal conflict deepens character development and enhances emotional resonance.
-Together, they create a multi-dimensional story that engages the reader on various levels.
+Both types of conflict are impactful for a narrative and often work in tandem.
+While external conflict propels the storyline and shapes the plot, internal conflict deepens character development and emotional resonance.
+Together, they create a story with dimension and depth.

-Within internal and external conflicts, there exist specific types of conflict.
+Within internal and external conflicts exist specific types of conflict.
 Characters can be confronted with a diverse range of sources of conflict, leading to compelling narratives and thought-provoking storytelling.
 Let’s look at the different types of conflict writers employ.

 Types of Conflict in a Story